Rupert Parker travels to Japan to discover the Hiroshima and the Setouchi Region

-Hiroshima is a five-hour bullet train ride west of Tokyo and of course the city where the first atom bomb was dropped on 6th August 1945.
+Hiroshima and the Setouchi Region is a five-hour bullet train ride west of Tokyo and of course the city where the first atom bomb was dropped on 6th August 1945.
 It was almost completely flattened but since then it’s been entirely rebuilt.
 It’s an attractive vibrant city, but of course, it’s hard to ignore its terrible history.

 It’s dusk as I make my way down to the Motoyasu River to see the iconic Genbaku Dome, the shell of the Industrial Promotion Hall, preserved exactly as it was left after the blast.
 This area was the commercial and political heart of the city, so it was an obvious target for the American bombers.
 The Dome was declared a UNESCO World Heritage Site in 1996 and it’s hard not to feel moved by the tragedy,